learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Word Anchors

 The second type of restriction is word anchors.
 A word character is any alphabet (irrespective of case), digit and the underscore character.
-This is similar to using `-w` option, with added flexibility of using word anchor only at start or end of word.
+This is similar to using `-w` option, with added flexibility of using word anchor only at the start/end of a word.

 The escape sequence `\b` denotes a word boundary.
 This works for both start of word and end of word anchoring.
 Start of word means either the character prior to the word is a non-word character or there is no character (start of line).
 Similarly, end of word means the character after the word is a non-word character or no character (end of line).
 This implies that you cannot have word boundary without a word character.